 To measure user engagement, you’ll treat the session time as a conversion.
 Choose the hours, minutes, and seconds to set the minimum session time to consider a conversion.
 Any session that lasts longer than this will count as a conversion.

-Event goals treat certain interactions within your site or app as the conversion.
-Use the Event Conditions to set up at least one event prior to creating this type of goal.
+Event goals treat specific interactions within your site or app as the conversion.
+Use the Event Conditions to set up at least one event before creating this type of goal.

 Pages/Screens per session goals also measure user engagement.
 You can specify a certain number of pages as a conversion, and when a user hits that threshold, it will count as a conversion.

-If your account meets all the necessary prerequisites, you will have the option to create Smart Goals.
+If your account meets all the necessary prerequisites, you will have the option to develop Smart Goals.
 You’ll follow the same steps to create a goal, then choose Smart Goals from the options, and click “Next Step” to continue.

 To be eligible to turn on Smart Goals, you must first link your Analytics to AdWords accounts.
 Your AdWords account must have sent 500 clicks to the selected Analytics view over the past 30 days before you can set up Smart Goals.
 If it ever falls below 250 clicks, Smart Goals will deactivate until it hits 500 clicks or more again.
 Your Reporting View must not show more than 10 million views within 30 days, and you must have data sharing turned on.

-Once you set up Goals in your account, you can assign monetary values to them, to help you determine how much money each page or campaign is helping your business earn.
+Once you set up Goals in your account, you can assign monetary values to them, to help you determine how much money each page or campaign is assisting your business earn.
 Every goal type, except for Smart Goals, allows you to sign a monetary value for each conversion.
 There are additional considerations for assigning monetary value when dealing with e-commerce events, such as when someone purchases a product, there are additional considerations for assigning the monetary value.
 If you’re tracking a transaction or purchase with the E-commerce Tracking code, leave the Goal Value blank.
-The actual value of the transaction will appear in the Revenue metric (not the Goal Value metric) and will come from the Ecommerce Tracking code in your shopping cart.
+The actual value of the sale will appear in the Revenue metric (not the Goal Value metric) and will come from the Ecommerce Tracking code in your shopping cart.